LearningLocker/docs/src/http-organisations.md

 PASSWORD_MIN_LENGTH | The minimum password length.
-PASSWORD_HISTORY_TOTAL | How many previous passwords the user is not allowed to use PASSWORD_HISTORY_CHECK | Whether to check password history LOCKOUT_SECONDS | How long to lock out a user after LOCK_ATTEMPTS failed log in attempts.
+PASSWORD_HISTORY_TOTAL | How many previous passwords the user is not allowed to use PASSWORD_HISTORY_CHECK | Whether to check password history LOCKOUT_SECONDS | How long to lock out a user after LOCK_ATTEMPTS failed login attempts.
-LOCKOUT_ATTEMPTS | How many log in tries a user as allowed before triggering the LOCKOUT_SECONDS timeout.
+LOCKOUT_ATTEMPTS | How many login tries a user as allowed before triggering the LOCKOUT_SECONDS timeout.
 LOCKOUT_ENABLED | Whether the LOCKOUT functionality is enabled.